Montreal longshoremen at country’s second-largest port vote for strike mandate

-MONTREAL — Longshoremen at Canada’s second-largest port have voted nearly unanimously for a strike mandate to be used at any time during ongoing contract negotiations their employers.
+MONTREAL — Longshoremen at Canada’s second largest port have voted nearly unanimously for a strike mandate in a move that is largely symbolic.

-Members voted 99.49 in favour of giving their union a mandate to call a strike, a result union spokesman Michel Murray said Wednesday is hardly surprising given working conditions he called “oppressive.”
+Union spokesman Michel Murray announced Wednesday that members voted 99.49 in favour of giving their union the power to call a work stoppage.

-Since the last contract was signed in 2013, 30 longshoremen have been fired and 1,000 suspension days have been levied against the port’s roughly 1,100 members, he said in an interview.

-Also at issue are salaries and schedules requiring longshoremen to work 19 days out of every 21, Murray added.
+About 600 out of 1,110 members voted on Dec.
+16, and gave union leaders a 60-day window to call the strike.

 The union is negotiating a new contract, which expired in December, with the Maritime Employers Association, a group that includes ship owners, operators, agents and longshoring companies.

-Murray said negotiations are in their early stages but he is not optimistic.
+Murray said it’s “impossible” for the union to call a strike — or for the employers to lock out workers — before Feb.
+15, after which the strike mandate’s 60-day window will have expired.

+He said members will have to take another vote after Feb.
+15 in order for members to actually stay off the job.

-A spokesman for the employers association said negotiations are going well and its members are surprised by the union’s statements.
+A spokesman for the employers association said negotiations are going well and its members are surprised by the union’s actions.

 “The objective has always been to conclude a good agreement that is mutually beneficial to both the union and the employers association,” said Yves Comeau.